c/o Cindy Peck, 106 Logan Ave, Stanford, KY 40484

 containing information and

 The purpose of this Association is to locate, preserve, and maintain African-American cemeteries in central Kentucky -- including Boyle, Casey, Garrard, Lincoln and Mercer Counties.
-There is SO much work to do, beginning with the Shelby City African American, the Givens (Turnersville), and White Oak (Bryantsville) Cemeteries, for now, with other cemeteries to be added as we can.
+There is SO much work to do.
+We began with Shelby City, Givens (Turnersville), and White Oak (Bryantsville) Cemeteries, but recently have concentrated on Meadow Lane and Wilsonville.